CoboVault/cobo-vault-docs/se/Cobo_Vault_SE_Firmware_Update_Package_Verification.md

 ## Make upgrade package
   Use python script `make_update_package.py` in directory `cobo-vault-se-firmware/upgrade/` to make a upgrade package from build hex file.
-  Command is "make_update_package.py -t TARGET_VERSION", "TARGET_VERSION" should be same as official release update package.
+  Command is `make_update_package.py -t TARGET_VERSION`, `TARGET_VERSION` should be same as official release update package.
 You can find it in `cobo-vault-se-firmware/source/version_def.h`.
   Such as `Python upgrade/make_update_package.py -t 0.3.6.000000`. `app.0.3.6.000000.bin` is the update package.

   `app.0.3.6.000000.bin` is consist of the following parts: